Avulsion (river): Erosional avulsions

 Rivers can also avulse due to the erosion of a new channel that creates a straighter path through the landscape.
 This can happen during large floods in situations in which the slope of the new channel is significantly greater than that of the old channel.
 Where the new channel's slope is about the same as the old channel's slope, a partial avulsion will occur in which both channels are occupied by flow.
 An example of an erosional avulsion is the 2006 avulsion of the Suncook River in New Hampshire, in which heavy rains caused flow levels to rise.
 The river level backed up behind an old mill dam, which produced a shallowly-sloping pool that overtopped a sand and gravel quarry, connected with a downstream section of channel, and cut a new shorter channel at 25–50 meters per hour.
 Sediment mobilised by this erosional avulsion produced a depositionally-forced meander cutoff further downstream by superelevating the bed around the meander bend to nearly the level of the floodplain.

+Another example is the Cheslatta River, once a small tributary of the Nechako River in British Columbia.
+In the 1950s the Cheslatta River was made to be the spillway of the then new Nechako Reservoir.
+The discharge of the spills far exceeds the original flow of the Cheslatta River, which has resulted in major erosion in the upper Cheslatta valley, with the scoured sediment being deposited in the lower valley.
+Large reservoir spills caused the lower Cheslatta River to avulse in 1961 and again in 1972, carving a new route to the Nechako River and depositing a fan of sediment called the Cheslatta Fan in the Nechako River.
+After 1972 a cofferdam was built to restore the river to its original course.

 Meander cutoffs

-An example of a minor avulsion is known as a meander cutoff, where the high-sinuosity meander bend is abandoned in favour of the high-slope (i.e. Large bending meander has river cut through a straighter course, and the meander has water drain away) This occurs when the ratio between the channel slope and the potential slope after an avulsion is less than about 1/5.
+An example of a minor avulsion is known as a meander cutoff, when a pronounced meander (hook) in a river is breached by a flow that connects the two closest parts of the hook to form a new channel.
+This occurs when the ratio between the channel slope and the potential slope after an avulsion is less than about 1/5.